View Velma BIRSS's Obituary on Stuff.co.nz and share memories

 'Sadly missed but will never be forgotten'

 Messages for the family may be sent C/- PO Box 39127, Christchurch 8545.
-A service to celebrate Velma's life will be held in our Christchurch Crematorium Chapel on Tuesday, January 21, at 10.00am.
+A service to celebrate Velma's life will be held in our Christchurch Crematorium Chapel, 65 Vickerys Road, Wigram, Tomorrow (Tuesday, January 21), at 10.00am.

 Published in The Press from Jan.
 18 to Jan.
 20, 2020